jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

 *********************************************************************************

 * I close ``test_calculator.py`` and ``calculator.py`` in the :ref:`editors<2 editors>`
-* I click in the terminal_ and use :kbd:`ctrl+c` on the keyboard to leave the tests, the terminal_ shows
+* I click in the terminal_ and use :kbd:`q` on the keyboard to leave the tests and the terminal_ goes back to the command line, the terminal_ shows

   .. code-block:: shell